DITHroom111/DotsGame/src/dots-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

+## Installation

+Before running the web application for the first time, [install Node.js]().
+Then, navigate to `DotsGame/src/dots-ui` and run `npm install` to install the application's dependencies.
+Consider running `npm install` each time the dependencies list is changed to update the installed packages.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding